felixguilherme/obsidian-explorer-with-icons/readme.md

 # How to install and enable

-1. Open your root vault folder in your OS file explorer
+1. Open your vault root folder in your OS file explorer
 2. Open the `.obsidian` folder and create a new folder called `snippets`
-3. Paste the `explorer-with-icons.css` inside of the `snippets` folder
+3. Download and paste the `explorer-with-icons.css` of this repository inside of the `snippets` folder
 4. In Obsidian, open the settings in the appearance section, scroll down to the end and enable the snippet

 > [!NOTE]